Niles produce driver awarded national recognition - Leader Publications

 As Nick Shelton, fruit peddler and mayor of Niles, turned on the sound to the monitors in the room, Holloway was addressed by Chick-Fil-A representatives and workers thanking him, and was presented his awards.
 The event was a highlight in Niles to start National Truck Driver Appreciation Week in the U.S.

-Mike Shelton, a business partner at Shelton’s Farm Market, presented Holloway with a plaque recognizing him as the Chick-Fil-A Driver of the Year, a swag bag of gifts from Chick-Fil-A, and a gift card from the businesses for his achievement.
+Mike Shelton, president at Shelton’s Farm Market, presented Holloway with a plaque recognizing him as the Chick-Fil-A Driver of the Year, a swag bag of gifts from Chick-Fil-A, and a gift card from the businesses for his achievement.

 “Jeff checked all the boxes,” Shelton said, as he turned to Holloway.
 “You’re also a really nice person.”